 Best Air Hockey Tables- Comparison Chart

 MD Sports Air Powered Hockey Table

-MD Sports delivers the type of air hockey table kids, teens, and adults can appreciate.
+MD Sports delivers the type of air hockey table that kids, teens, and adults can appreciate.
 True to the classic style and design of the air hockey tables of old, their latest model is a replica of the air hockey tables you knew and loved as a kid.
-The table’s arcade style design, coupled with the large smooth playing surface will give you the perfect setup for a challenging game with family and friends.
+The table’s arcade-style design, coupled with the large smooth playing surface will give you the perfect setup for a challenging game with family and friends.
 Additionally, the powerful blower system and the vivid lights, graphics, and sound effects will make you feel as though you’ve gone back in time, to an age when air hockey ruled.

 ESPN Air Hockey Game Table

-A great full-sized table that incorporates many of the same features you’ll find on the top air hockey tables at your local arcade, this ESPN model features a variety of bells and whistles players of all skill levels can appreciate.
-Players will also love the built in cupholders, bright LED light scoring system, and the storage space designed to keep your strikers and pucks organized until the next game.
+A great full-sized table that incorporates many of the same features you’ll find on the top air hockey tables at your local arcade, the ESPN Sports Air Hockey Game Table features a variety of bells and whistles players of all skill levels can appreciate.
+Players will also love the built-in cupholders, bright LED light scoring system, and the storage space designed to keep your strikers and pucks organized until the next game.

 Triumph Lumen-X Lazer Air Hockey Table

 If you’re not sure where to begin, the Triumph Lumen-X Lazer 6′ Interactive Air Hockey Table is a great starting point.
 It excels in almost every category, offering a great compromise between price and performance.
 It’s large enough to get the full game experience but compact enough that most consumers will be able to find a space for it.
 The lower price is what makes the Lumen-X Lazer such a good option for people looking for an air hockey table for their kids.
 And while its 6 feet playfield is suitable for small and big kids, it isn’t ideal for adults.